 Joyce Rapp is a watercolor artist who resides in Los Ranchos, New Mexico.
 Born and raised in Chicago Illinois, she has lived in a handful of states across the U.S. as well as abroad in Australia, Chile, Nicaragua and Colombia.
 Joyce is a self-taught artist who has augmented her knowledge through classes offered by accomplished local artists.
 She is a Signature Member of the New Mexico Watercolor Society.
 Her paintings have shown and won awards in the following juried shows: Masterworks of New Mexico, New Mexico Watercolor Society Exhibits, and the New Mexico State Fair.Joyce says: “The photos and memories from my travel and time lived abroad are the main inspirations for my paintings.”

-As a daughter of well known western artist Oleg Stavrosky, art is in her DNA .
+Since Mary is the daughter of well known western artist Oleg Stavrosky, art is in her DNA .
 She worked in graphic design and as a renowned western art consultant.
 She holds degrees in Art History and Creative Writing.
 She began acrylic painting in 2018 and began successfully selling her work.
 She felt instantly drawn to the timeless, contemporary, and mysterious look of a black and white palette.

 Erica is focused on beaded necklaces using semi-precious gemstones, vintage metal beads and trading beads strung with various types of pendants: Afghani, Tibetan, Jasper picture stones, carved bone, and primitive, vintage or reproductions pieces.
 She enjoys the hunt locally and abroad for unique pendants, beads, brooches and watch tips to create her one-of-a-kind necklaces, bracelets and earrings.
 Erica says: “I love the feel and look of beads, pendants, semi-precious stones, cool glass and shiny metals and enjoy combining them to make special pieces.”